CrystalWatkins/gt-hw-no-sql-workout/README.md

 ## Description

 This is a homework requirement for GT Full Stack Flex Program.
-We are using
+We are creating a fitness app that allows you to add a workout based on cardio or resistance.
+You then input the fields required for your fitness workout and it will log the workout that you did on the home page.
+From there, you can click the fitness dashboard and you will see the last 7 days of your workout recorded as stats.

 ## Table of Contents